Explaining Neural Scaling Laws: Random feature models

-\paragraph{Resolution-limited scaling} We now move onto studying the parameter scaling of $L(P)$ and dataset scaling of $L(D)$.
-We explicitly analyse the dataset scaling of $L(D)$, with the parameter scaling following via the dataset parameter duality.
+We now move onto studying the parameter scaling of $L(P)$ and dataset scaling of $L(D)$.
+We explicitly analyze the dataset scaling of $L(D)$, with the parameter scaling following via the dataset parameter duality.